COVID-19 SAFETY MEASURES

 TOUGH MUDDER EVENTS

 UPDATE 19/07/21 – Today the UK government has removed all legal restrictions.
 However to ensure we’re keeping our participants safe we will be keeping the pre- and post-event lateral flow testing until further notice.
+Anyone aged 13 or above will need to provide proof of a negative lateral flow test to gain access to the event.
 Participants will no longer be required to wear a face covering to be in the event village, however we highly recommend that all participants still wear a face covering.

 As we return to hosting events in 2021, ensuring your safety and the quality of your on-event experience is our #1 focus.
 Over the past few months, our team has been working with local officials and independent experts to fine-tune a suite of safety measures designed to reduce the risk of COVID-19 transmission at our events.